-The investment round has participation from Nairobi-based Shaka VC, Chandaria Capital, the venture capital arm Chandaria Industries, Villgro Kenya as well as some angel investors.
+The investment round has participation from Nairobi-based Shaka VC, Chandaria Capital, the venture capital arm of Chandaria Industries, Villgro Kenya as well as some angel investors.

 The angel investors that participated in the round include Esther Dyson, Nijhad Jamal, Aadil Mamujee, Selma Ribica and Shakir Merali.

 Emilian Popa, Ilara co-founder and CEO who shared the funding news with Techpoint reveals that the fund will help the startup to take care of its operations, especially as it grows medical clinic customers in Kenya.

 “The major purpose of the funding is to build our data technology system and finance business operations,” Emilian says.